microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ## The SARIF validation tool

-The SARIF validation tool (the "validator") helps ensure that a SARIF file conforms to SARIF's structural requirements as well as to the guidelines for producing high-quality SARIF output.
+The SARIF validation tool (the "validator") helps ensure that a SARIF file conforms to SARIF's structural requirements as well as to the guidelines for producing effective SARIF output.

 ### What the validator does